Stereo-Boy/chopin_toolbox/README.md

 * display_model formats the results in the command window for one model in the list and show diagnostic plots for that model
 * adjust_p_benjamini_hochberg: adjust p-values when using multiple separate models
-* plot_group_effect/plot_covariate_effect/plot_interaction/plot_triple_interaction: plot the results easily for one model The following 'typical use' sections should be chained one with the other as a typical pipeline.
+* plot_group_effect/plot_covariate_effect/plot_interaction/plot_triple_interaction: plot the results easily for one model
+* dataPerCoefficient: check that there is enough data for the requested models The following 'typical use' sections should be chained one with the other as a typical pipeline.

 ### Warnings
-* As mentioned already, some stasticians consider that model estimation step is biasing the future hypothesis testing step and argue that you should have hypotheses and only tests them.
+* As mentioned already, some statisticians consider that model estimation step is biasing the future hypothesis testing step and argue that you should have hypotheses and only tests them.
 I agree with that later part and recommend to use this toolbox only with factors that are parts of a very limited set of meaningful hypotheses.
 * Another point of concern is that it is highly debatable whether it is correct or not to compare models using different link functions using AIC.
 The statistic is based on the model likelihood, which is itself calculated differently depending on the link function.
-If you are OK with that conceptual risk, please move further.
+If you are OK with that conceptual risk, please move further, and if you are not, only use one link function at a time.
 * When using GLM and GLME, many of the methods working well for linear regression become incorrect.
 Be aware of these limitations before starting.

 ### Preparing the data